cdcepi/FluSight-forecast-hub/model-output/README.md

 ### `value`

 Values in the `value` column are non-negative numbers indicating the "quantile" or "pmf" prediction for this row.
 For a "quantile" prediction, `value` is the inverse of the cumulative distribution function (CDF) for the target, location, and quantile associated with that row.
 For example, the 2.5 and 97.5 quantiles for a given target and location should capture 95% of the predicted values and correspond to the central 95% Prediction Interval.
-For rate change forecasts, values are required to sum to 1 across all `output_type_ids` for each target and location (as specified in the FILL LINK hubverse documentation).
+For rate change forecasts, values are required to sum to 1 across all `output_type_ids` for each target and location (as specified in the [hubverse documentation](https://hubdocs.readthedocs.io/en/latest/format/model-output.html)).

 ### Example tables